pdcastro/ssh-uuid/README.md

   Double check that the UUID is correct.
 Ensure you're using the full long UUID, not the 7-char short form.

+* `subsystem request failed on channel 0`
+  This is likely to indicate an incompatibility between the versions of the `scp` client installed on the workstation and on the remote device (service container or host OS, as applicable).
+Newer versions of `scp` use the “SFTP protocol” for file transfers, while older versions use the “legacy SCP protocol”.
+If the `scp` client on the local workstation is the newer version, you can use the `scp -O` or `scp-uuid -O` flag (that’s the big letter oh, not the number zero) to tell `scp` to use the legacy protocol.

+* `scp: ambiguous target`
+  This is likely to indicate that the name of the file being transferred contains unquoted blank spaces.
+Quote them with backslashes or additional quotes.
+For example:
+  `scp-uuid 'my file.txt' a123456abcdef123456abcdef1234567.balena:"'my file.txt'"`
+  Dishearteningly, quoting also appears to depend on whether `scp` uses the newer SFTP transfer protocol or the legacy SCP transfer protocol (check `scp`’s documentation of the `-O` flag).
+When it uses the newer SFTP transfer protocol, the command line above would be written with fewer quotes:
+  `scp-uuid 'my file.txt' a123456abcdef123456abcdef1234567.balena:'my file.txt'`

 # Why?

 Why are `ssh-uuid` and `scp-uuid` needed?
 What's wrong with the existing `balena ssh` and